forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

   regex="ORG_ID">org_id</walkthrough-editor-select-regex>
 to match your organization id.

-### Choose network
+### Choose Network
-On line 50, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="default">network</walkthrough-editor-select-regex>
+On line 51, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="default">network</walkthrough-editor-select-regex>
 you wish to deploy Forseti in.

-On line 51, update the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" startLine=50
+On line 52, update the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" startLine=51
-  endLine=50
+  endLine=51
   startCharacterOffset=21
   endCharacterOffset=28>subnetwork</walkthrough-editor-select-line>.

 ### Shared VPC
 If using a shared VPC, you'll need to update the related input variables.